cfsimplicity/spreadsheet-cfml/README.md

 ###Enhanced Read method

-In ACF, the `SpreadsheetRead()` script function is limited to just returning a spreadsheet object, whereas the `cfspreadsheet action="read"` tag has a range of options for reading and returning data from a spreadsheet file.
-The `read()` method in this library can take the `cfspreadsheet` attributes as arguments, with the exception of the `query` attribute.
+In Adobe ColdFusion, the `SpreadsheetRead()` script function is limited to just returning a spreadsheet object, whereas the `<cfspreadsheet action="read">` tag has a range of options for reading and returning data from a spreadsheet file.
+The `read()` method in this library can take the `cfspreadsheet` attributes as arguments, with the exception of the `query` attribute which is unnecessary in script.
 To return a query simply specify "query" in the `format` argument:

 ```
 myQuery = spreadsheet.read( src=mypath,format="query" );